 This post is for all the people who “tried counterconditioning and it didn’t work.”
 There are myriad mistakes people make with this procedure, but mine was one of the most common.

 When she was about 14, I started giving my little old dog, Cricket, a treat every time just after I picked her up.
 I did it for the rest of her life.
-How come she didn’t start liking being picked up?
-That’s how it works, right?
+Then how come she didn’t start to like being picked up?
+That’s how it’s supposed to work, right?

-The concept of desensitization/counterconditioning (DS/CC) is that we pair the scary thing, called the trigger, with something the dog loves, like some meat.
+The procedure of desensitization/counterconditioning (DS/CC) is that we pair the scary thing, called the trigger, with something the dog loves, like some meat.
 That’s the counterconditioning part.
 Whenever the dog perceives the trigger, out comes the meat.
 The desensitization part means that we start with a version of the trigger that isn’t scary.
 That’s right.
-The procedure progresses much more quickly if you start with a non-scary presentation.
+Things go much more quickly if you start with a non-scary presentation.
 This usually means farther away (sometimes very far) but there are other ways to dilute the intensity of an exposure, depending on what exactly is triggering the dog’s fear.

 The following posts have sample lists of this gradual exposure process that is involved in desensitizing to a scary or unpleasant stimulus: